sondhg/my-django-server/README.md

 ### Required installations

 - **PostgreSQL**
 - **pgAdmin 4**: Interface to interact with databases.
-This comes with PostgreSQL when you install it.
+This already came with PostgreSQL when you install it.

 ### Set up PostgreSQL Database